michaelway/BarcodeCompare/README.md

 # BarcodeCompare
-For comparing 96-well plate layout .csv files
+For comparing the similarity between tubes on two barcoded 96-well plates.

 ## Requirements
--Internet connection
+*Internet connection
--Shiny package
+*Shiny package

 If you dont have Shiny installed on your current version of R, run the commands below: